Scottsdale Stadium: Tenants

 The Giants hold their major league and minor league training operation at the two facilities.
 Scottsdale Stadium is consistently one of the top attended venues in Arizona's Cactus League.
 The Scottsdale Charros organize and promote San Francisco spring training in the city.

 Scottsdale Stadium was the home of the Phoenix Firebirds of the Pacific Coast League from 1992 until 1997, who had moved from Phoenix Municipal Stadium after the new stadium was completed.
 The Firebirds moved to Fresno, California, and became the Grizzlies, in order to make room for the National League's Arizona Diamondbacks, who began play in 1998.
 Scottsdale also hosted the Valley Vipers of the independent Western Baseball League in 2000, the only season of that team's existence.
 Arizona United SC of the United Soccer League played at Scottsdale in 2015.

 The stadium is also host of the Scottsdale Scorpions in the Arizona Fall League, and hosts the Fall League's championship game at the end of November.
-During the summer the stadium is home the Arizona League Giants of the Arizona League.
+During the summer the stadium is home of the Arizona League Giants of the Arizona League.